EonClaw/DIY-Flight-Controller-STM32F411CEU6/README.md

 Acc/Gyro: MPU6000, MPU6500, MPU9250, BMI160

-MPU6050 (Only on Inav-5.1.0) - Click "Keep Current Settings" after flashing otherwise it will not boot.
+MPU6050 (Only on Inav-5.1.0 with headers facing front) - Click "Keep Current Settings" after flashing otherwise it will not boot.
 Modify "Mixers" to QUADX then "Outputs" to Enable Motors and Servo Output and DSHOT300.

 Baro: BMP280, MS5611